karunakar2/swatDirectoryMigrate/README.md

 'Moving SWAT working files to another computer' at https://groups.google.com/g/arcswat/c/cyShln8LqCA

+Run this script in the directory where you've copied your SWAT setup files to.

 Scope:
 1. Currently devised for SWAT2012 and windows use (others not tested)